Need Help? Give us a call.

 Term loans usually come with lower interest rates and longer repayment terms than other business loan products, making it easier for small businesses to work the monthly payments back into the business’s budget.

 Maximum loan amounts on most business term loans range from $25,000 to $50,000 with interest rates (fixed or variable) between 7% and 30%, depending on the market and your credit score.
-Typical term loans require a 1 to 5 year repayment time frame.
+Typical term loans require a one- to five-year repayment time frame.
 (Be sure and check the fine print to see if there is a prepayment penalty in case you anticipate satisfying the term of the loan sooner than you’ve established.)

 To qualify for most business term loans, you will need a personal or business credit score of 600 or above.
 The business needs a history of at least one year of operation and an annual revenue of $90,000 or more.
 Term loans can be closed in as little as a few days.